davidjohnmaccallum/My-Work-Journal/README.md

 Here is another example of this mistake.
 I am logging to a central log server using syslog.
 Syslog output includes the log time, program name and log message.
 So I decided to use syslog log time and program name in my application logs.
 Only later did I realise that the syslog time was not millisecond precision and sometimes I don't want the program name to be the executable name used by syslog.
 Also, what if want to swap out syslog for a different logger.
 The coupling to the syslog fields makes this more difficult.

 The moral of the story, don't create couplings into the underlying protocol layers on which your application runs.

+# Detailed plans make context switching easier to deal with

+2 July 2019

+I am restarting a piece of half finished work today.
+The work had to be parked because a piece of billable work came in and we needed the money.
+So my first task this morning is "Where was I when I stopped this work?".
+If the work has been parked for a longer period the question might be "What was the reason for this work in the first place?".
+This is where having a detailed plan really helps.
+At the time the detailed plan might have seemed like overkill, but it makes picking up the pieces days, weeks or months later much easier.